whatshap/whatshap/doc/guide.rst

 The numbers in these following columns are computed on the variant level.

 variants
-    Number of biallelic variants in the input VCF, but excluding any non-SNV variants if ``--only-snvs`` was used.
+    Number of biallelic variants in the input VCF excluding duplicate positions and, if ``--only-snvs`` was used, also excluding any non-SNV variants.

 heterozygous_variants
     The number of biallelic, heterozygous variants in the input VCF.